Rajesh Pawar

-Rajesh Vithal Pawar (born 6 September 1979), in Bombay, Maharashtra, is an Indian cricketer who played for Mumbai in domestic cricket.
-He is a slow left-arm orthodox bowler and a handy left-handed batsman.
-Pawar has taken over 200 first-class wickets and has achieved a highest score with the bat of 95 not out.
+Rajesh Vithal Pawar (born 6 September 1979), in Bombay, Maharashtra, is an Indian former cricketer who played for Mumbai in domestic cricket.
+He was a slow left-arm orthodox bowler and a handy left-handed batsman.
+Pawar took over 200 first-class wickets and achieved a highest score with the bat of 95 not out.
 He played for Mumbai, Baroda and Andhra Pradesh in the Ranji Trophy.
 In January 2007, he was named in India's 30-man preliminary squad for the World Cup and despite not making the final 15, he was included in the test squad for a test series against Bangladesh following the tournament.
 He traveled via Auto Rickshaw in his first match versus Bangladesh.

 He leads the team 'Parkophene Cricketers' in the Kanga League.